Manufacturer: Samsung Electronics

 MSRP: $279.99

-I have used my Sharp soundbar for over 4 years now and it still sounds great, but with a TV upgrade comes a sound system upgrade and I’m glad I made the switch.
+I have used my Sharp soundbar for over 4 years now, and it still sounds great, but with a TV upgrade comes a sound system upgrade, and I’m glad I made the switch.
 Samsung’s HW-K550 is easy to set up and sounds amazing.
-The soundbar itself is fairly flat and features a mesh design with no LED lights to be minimal and not noticeable.
+The soundbar itself is fairly flat and features a mesh design with no LED lights, which is minimal and not noticeable.
 There’s a small LED display, but it doesn’t stay on unless you’re pressing buttons.
-The subwoofer is rather large being 10 inches and can be tucked away nicely and easily.
+The subwoofer is rather large, measuring 10 inches, and can be tucked away nicely and easily.

-The soundbar is a 2.1 channel 300-watt system with surround sound and Dolby DTS.
-The best way to set this up is through the digital optical cable as you only need one cord.
-Any modern TV from the last 10-15 years will have this option.
-Once that’s plugged up the subwoofer is wireless so it automatically syncs up, I didn’t have to touch a thing.
-The options for the soundbar are rather simple and it didn’t take long to set things up.
-There are several preset modes such as movie, night, sports, standard, clear, and music.
-I found the movie was the best option for gaming (I wish this had a game mode like my Sharp soundbar).
+The soundbar is a 2.1-channel, 300-watt system with surround sound and Dolby DTS.
+The best way to set this up is through the digital optical cable, as you only need one cord.
+Any modern TV from the last 10–15 years will have this option.
+Once that’s plugged up, the subwoofer is wireless, so it automatically syncs up; I didn’t have to touch a thing.
+The options for the soundbar are rather simple, and it didn’t take long to set things up.
+There are several preset modes, such as movie, night, sports, standard, clear, and music.
+I found the movie to be the best option for gaming (I wish this had a game mode like my Sharp soundbar).
 You can change the lag input, treble, bass, and subwoofer levels.
-That’s about all you can do which is just fine and works well for what needs to get done.
+That’s about all you can do, which is just fine and works well for what needs to get done.

-When actually listening to games and movies I found them to be crystal clear and vibrant.
-This model has an extra center speaker which is used for dialog and it makes a difference as with my Sharp soundbar dialog was always too low and action was too loud.
-I even had to turn my Sharp soundbar up quite high during some movies and games which were annoying.
-An additional feature that this soundbar has is Bluetooth for streaming audio from a Bluetooth device such as a phone.
+When actually listening to games and movies, I found them to be crystal clear and vibrant.
+This model has an extra center speaker, which is used for dialog, and it makes a difference, as with my Sharp soundbar, dialog was always too low and action was too loud.
+I even had to turn my Sharp soundbar up quite high during some movies and games, which was annoying.
+An additional feature that this soundbar has is Bluetooth for streaming audio from a Bluetooth device, such as a phone.

-If you own a Samsung TV you can connect the soundbar to it without needing extra cables like optical or HDMI.
+If you own a Samsung TV, you can connect the soundbar to it without needing extra cables like optical or HDMI.
 This is fantastic and keeps the entertainment center clutter-free.
-There’s also an app available to control the soundbar remotely and access the equalizer for music which is a nice feature.
-You can even add on to the system by using wireless surround sound kits provided by Samsung.
-This is a very advanced soundbar and four years makes such a difference.
-My Sharp doesn’t even have Bluetooth or an app, and it was the same price 4 years ago.
+There’s also an app available to control the soundbar remotely and access the equalizer for music, which is a nice feature.
+You can even add to the system by using wireless surround sound kits provided by Samsung.
+This is a very advanced soundbar, and four years makes such a difference.
+My Sharp doesn’t even have Bluetooth or an app, and it was the same price four years ago.

-With that said I have to say this is the best sound system I have ever owned.
+With that said, I have to say this is the best sound system I have ever owned.
 It’s clear, crisp, modern, and has features for music lovers, movie junkies, and gamers alike.
-If you don’t want to drop thousands on a true surround sound system then soundbars are the way to go.
-I highly recommend this soundbar if you have a modern Samsung TV as the wireless Bluetooth connection allows you to avoid more cables needed outside of power.
+If you don’t want to spend thousands on a true surround sound system, then soundbars are the way to go.
+I highly recommend this soundbar if you have a modern Samsung TV, as the wireless Bluetooth connection allows you to avoid needing more cables outside of power.